Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_draggable.md

 # Class parent_GGL_draggable

-same as the default button, except, you can drag it across the room if the mouse is above the button and left click is maintained.
+Same as the default button, except, you can drag it across the room if the mouse is above the button and left click is maintained.

 # Relevant Methods